Mortgage Bonds: Defined And Explained

 Mortgage bonds have very little risk because they’re backed by the full faith of the U.S. federal government.
 This makes them attractive to some investors who are looking to grow their money sustainably.
-Investors seek safety and a reliable income like MBS because of the steady stream of interest payments made by homeowners.
+Investors seek safety and a reliable income like mortgage bonds and mortgage-backed securities because of the steady stream of interest payments made by homeowners.

 Investors Seeking Safety

-Mortgage bonds are generally considered safe debts because the debt is secured by real property that can be taken in foreclosure and sold to pay off the debt.
-This means that investors who are looking for a safe bet are likely to purchase mortgages.
-Overall, mortgage bonds are considered safer than most corporate bonds.
+Overall, mortgage bonds are considered safer than most corporate bonds because the debt is secured by real property that can be taken in foreclosure and sold to pay off the debt.

 When given the option, many investors seeking safety will choose mortgage bonds over U.S. Treasury bonds because they’re secured by real property.
-This makes MBS slightly safer for investors than U.S. Treasury bonds.
+This makes mortgage-backed securities slightly safer for investors than U.S. Treasury bonds.

 Additionally, when an investor seeks to diversify their portfolio, real estate tends to be a consistent addition to their investments.
-MBS has historically provided yields due to their cash flows and ability to liquidate.
+Mortgage-backed securities have historically provided yields due to their cash flows and liquidity.
 They’re also easy to diversify geographically.
 For example, if the housing market in one state was falling, an MBS can help to alleviate the risk by purchasing mortgages from around the country.

 Investors Seeking Reliable Income

 When you take out a mortgage, you’ll be expected to pay the principal as well as the interest on the mortgage.
-The interest paid by homeowners to mortgage services throughout the life of their mortgages becomes income to the investors who purchased MBS.
+The interest paid by homeowners to mortgage services throughout the life of their mortgages becomes income to the investors who purchased mortgage-backed securities.

 Laws like the Dodd-Frank Act help to ensure that real estate is a reliable, income-producing investment.
 Real estate investors receive monthly interest payments and often see growth on the value of their portfolios over time.
 Their monthly returns consist of both interest and principal, but the amount they receive can vary each month.
 The amount of interest they receive is dependent on the amount of principal in the mortgage pool.

+Mortgage bonds are a pool of mortgages that are backed by real estate and real property.
 These bonds are incredibly attractive to investors who seek secure, consistent growth in their investments.
-This is because MBS are backed by a guarantee by the U.S. government and are secured by real property.
+This is because mortgage-backed securities are protected by a guarantee by the U.S. government and are secured by real property.
 If a mortgagee stops paying their mortgage, the property can be sold to recover the debt owed.